ABOUT NONPROFIT CHRONICLES

 Nonprofit organizations do vital work.
 They aim to alleviate poverty, save the environment, cure disease, promote social justice and protect human rights.

 How are nonprofits performing?
+What about foundations?
 That’s hard to say.
 And that’s what this blog is about.

-In a modest way, Nonprofit Chronicles will try to remedy that, by reporting on the effectiveness of nonprofits, spotlighting leaders and prodding laggards—much as Fortune or the Wall Street Journal do with business.
-For a fuller explanation of what I’m trying to accomplish here, please read my first post, Why Nonprofit Chronicles.
+In a modest way, Nonprofit Chronicles will try to remedy that, by reporting on the effectiveness of foundations and nonprofits, spotlighting leaders and prodding laggards—much as Fortune or the Wall Street Journal do with business.